peerlessparamour/LOVEDUMMY/README.md

 - im a system co-host and a frequent fronter, that doesnt mean otherswont front (pls treat them like you'd treat me if they are fronting)
 - any prns/terms that arent masc or masc derived are ok to use
 - im ->diagonsed<- with udd, dyslexia & a few other things (that arent ur business)
-- i have a partner sys / gf
 - usually you'll see me with my platonic husband, mika
 - tho feel free to c*h, i dont bite usually,, ^_^
 - i do happen to have a dni which you can find at https://banhammerswife.straw.page/dni